 "I was able to study abroad because ISEP had so many academic options I couldn't find anywhere else."

 "ISEP was great!
 I met SO many international students from other countries; I was the only U.S. person at my host university."

-4. How do I apply for an ISEP program?
+3. How do I apply for an ISEP program on the WU application?

 First, do your research to determine if ISEP is a good match for your academic and personal goals.
 Take the first of two steps.